 Many people try a variety of methods to save money, with varying results.
 But what they don’t realise is: while every little bit counts, a big splurge can easily offset those savings.
-It’s easy to make a big splurge if you’ve been skimping – your head justifies “I’m already saving money via X, Y and Z. I can afford to make this more-expensive-than-average purchase”.
+I don’t know about you, but my brain justifies it like, “I’m already saving money via X, Y and Z. I can afford to make this more-expensive-than-average purchase”.

-There are a few rules of thumbs when it comes to where to splurge and where to skimp.
-It’s a very individual decision, everyone values different things.
-Here are some of the ‘rules’.
+So I made a few rules of thumbs when it comes to where to splurge and where to skimp.
+It’s a very individual decision, everyone values different things but here are some of my ‘rules’.

 Note: This is not a comprehensive list of all the ways to save money in Malaysia.
 I don’t know much about how to save money on home ownership, for example, or how to save money for families.
 Regardless I think it can be a good start 🙂